 Exercise science at Wittenberg provides students with academic preparation and practical training that are required to be successful in various careers in the growing field of exercise science.

-Exercise science deals with the study of acute and chronic effects of physical activity on the human body, focusing on both how and why the body responds to a range of stimuli.
-Wittenberg's program includes courses in anatomy and physiology, biomechanics, nutrition, and exercise testing and prescription.
-In Wittenberg's program students whose interests vary from nutrition and biomechanics to exercise testing and prescription find the flexibility to choose courses and internships that match their personal interests and academic and professional goals.
+Exercise science deals with the study of acute and chronic effects of physical activity on the human body, focusing on how and why the body responds to a range of stimuli in a non-resting state.
+Wittenberg's program includes courses in gross human anatomy, human physiology, biomechanics, nutrition, and exercise testing and prescription.
+In Wittenberg's program, students whose interests vary from nutrition to biomechanics to strength and conditioning find the flexibility to choose courses and internships/research that match their personal interests with their academic and professional goals.

-Through close interaction with faculty and staff across campus, from biology and sport management to athletics and athletic training, as well as hands-on internship experience with local professionals, Wittenberg's program allows students to gain practical and theoretical knowledge in the context of a liberal arts education.
+Through close interaction with faculty and staff across campus, from biology to sport management to athletics to the humanities, as well as hands-on internship experience with local professionals, Wittenberg's program allows students to gain practical and theoretical knowledge in the context of a liberal arts education.